ivgquan/houseprice/README.md

 import numpy as np
 ```

 **First I will create a prediction function**.
-This function will take in these inputs below and **return predictions**
+This function will **take in** these inputs below and **return** predictions.
-* a training set
+* a training set for model to train
 * a test set which is what I want to make predictions on
-* a set of predictor which are the columns I am going to use to make predictions
+* a set of predictors which are the columns I am going to use to make predictions
-* a target
+* a target show the house price goes up or down

 **Then I create a backtest function**.
 This function will let me generate predictions for most of my data set but do it in a way that respects the order of the data set so that I can avoid using future data to predict the past.